-The Complainant alleged that the SP in this matter SPAMMED him over a period of time, and continued to do so even after he unsubscribed, at his own cost.
-The Complainant was also not satisfied that the SP in this matter referred him to the DMA Do-Not-Contact List since he is of the opinion that the SP is governed by the WASPA Code of Conduct.
-He is also of the opinion that the SPAM received (exactly the same in format) is juggled between various databases, rendering his opt-out request futile.
+The Complainant alleged that the SP in this matter SPAMMED him.
+The Complainant was also not satisfied that the SP's client in this matter referred him to the DMA Do-Not-Contact List since he is of the opinion that the SP is governed by the WASPA Code of Conduct.
+He is also of the opinion that the SPAM received is juggled between various databases, rendering his opt-out request futile.